ror-community/ror-site/content/blog/2022-02-18-hiring-technical-community-manager.md

 ## **Working at ROR & Crossref**

 As a young start-up initiative, ROR is a dynamic place to work as we are growing quickly and laying the groundwork for long-term sustainability.
-We are a fun community (we do actually roar sometimes 🦁) but we also take our work seriously.
+We are a fun community (we do actually roar sometimes 🦁) but we also take our work seriously!
 ROR's three operating organizations work closely together and everyone contributing to ROR balances the needs of ROR with those of their home organization.
 We also work closely with ROR adopters and community stakeholders through working groups and advisory boards and aim for all of these activities to be open and transparent, in line with the [Principles of Open Scholarly Infrastructure](https://principlesofopenscholarlyinfrastructure.org) (POSI).

 ROR has a Project Lead based at CDL and a Metadata Curation Lead with Crossref.
 Our previous Adoption Lead has moved over to become our new full-time Technical Lead and is based at DataCite.
 We’re now reshaping the previous adoption role on the ROR team as this Technical Community Manager.
 This is a full-time role focused on ROR and you will be employed as a full-time staff member at Crossref.
 This will mean you will need to balance being part of two teams - ROR - and Crossref.